What is GPTZero?

 Does GPTZero only detect ChatGPT outputs?

-No, GPTZero works robustly across a range of AI language models, including but not limited to ChatGPT, GPT-3, GPT-2, LLaMA, and AI services based on those models.
+No, GPTZero works robustly across a range of AI language models, including but not limited to ChatGPT, GPT-4, GPT-3, GPT-2, LLaMA, and AI services based on those models.

 What are the limitations of the classifier?